kiosk-exchange/kiosk/README.md

 * A `Product` tells a `Market` its information, price, and availability
 * A seller can withdraw proceeds from an `Order` when the `Market` has marked it as `Fulfilled`

-Having a standardized approach for building on-chain markets can facilitate trust for buyers and sellers.
+Having a standardized approach for building on-chain markets can facilitate trust between buyers and sellers.
 With Kiosk, a buyer can figure out how much an item costs and how to buy it just by knowing its identifier.
+Sellers can manage pricing and inventory for multiple products and minimize blockchain transaction costs.

-For developers, Kiosk’s protocol can provide a foundation to quickly build and launch new markets with a lower probability of error.
+For developers, Kiosk’s protocol can provide a foundation to quickly build and launch new markets with a lower probability for error.

 ## Quick Start